Daniel Mejía

-Daniel “Danny” Felipe Mejía Romero is a Puerto Rican beauty pageant titleholder who won the Mister World 2024 title on 23 November 2024, in Vietnam, becoming the first Puerto Rican to win the title.
-In 2019, he earned a bachelor’s degree in health sciences from Stetson University in DeLand, Florida.
+Daniel "Danny" Felipe Mejía Romero is a Puerto Rican beauty pageant titleholder who won the Mister World 2024 title held in Vietnam, becoming the first Puerto Rican to win the title.

 Mister World 2024

 Mejía participated in Mister World 2024, held on 23 November 2024, in Phan Thiết, Vietnam, competing against 60 other contestants.
 During the event, he won both the sports challenge and the talent competition, reaching the top 20 semi-finalists in the grand finale.
 He received the sash and trophy from the outgoing titleholder, Jack Heslewood of England.
 His victory marked a history as he became the first Puerto Rican to win the Mister World title.